_images/logo_large.png

 Please refer to the Contributing tab to find our guidelines on contributions.

 The CEBRA code was originally developed by Steffen Schneider, Jin H. Lee, and Mackenzie Mathis (up to internal version 0.0.2).
-As of March 2023, it is being actively extended and maintained by Steffen Schneider, Célia Benquet, and Mackenzie Mathis.
+Please see our AUTHORS file for more information.

 @article{schneider2023cebra,